iriscao1012/Feature-Engineering/README.md

 # Feature-Engineering

-#Goal: Predict the sales price for each house.
+#Goal: a Kaggle Project to predict the sales price for each house.

 #For each Id in the test set, predict the value of the SalePrice variable.